Why Méribel Ski Resort?

 793 snow cannons (55% of ski area)

 Méribel is an easy-going ski resort to learn to ski or snowboard in and has excellent slopes for beginners, with some great long and gentle green slopes.
 For beginners as well as second-week skiers, the Altiport beginner area is the most appropriate, allowing you to cruise along tree-lined runs.
+At Rond Point (at the top of the village), there is a covered carpet-lift mainly used bu children.

 The Yeti Camp: a perfect area to learn skiing or snowboarding!
 In front of Le Hameau from Méribel-Mottaret, on the Arolles skilift and the Table Verte magic carpet.
 Right in the middle of the Yeti Park is the perfect area for beginner skiers or snowboarders.
 Large green slope, easy ski, dedicated lifts ...
 You will progress at full tilt!

-Once you have gained some confidence in Méribel the beginner area and want to venture out a little, there are 4 green runs slightly higher up which all come straight back down into the resort – so there is no fear of ending up somewhere you don’t feel you can get back from.
+Once you have gained some confidence in the beginner's area and want to venture out a little, there are 4 green runs slightly higher up which all come straight back down into the resort – so there is no fear of ending up somewhere you don’t feel you can get back from.
 The easy ‘Le Blanchot’ green run is perfect for beginners and children, is accessed via the Saulire Express lift and will bring you back down to the Altiport area.

 There are some lovely wide and winding blue runs in the Tougnète/Roc de Fer area: start with ‘Faon’, then take the Tougnète 2 lift onto ‘Crêtes’ and continue down ‘Choucas’.
 These very pleasant runs can be enjoyed by skiers and snowboarders of any level.